Lilypad-Tech/lilypad/DEVNET.md

 ### Resource providers

 As is, the network cannot execute jobs, it needs resource providers to connect to the network and these in turn will be the ones running the jobs.
-Follow this instructions to [run a node in the Lilypad network](https://docs.lilypad.tech/lilypad/lilypad-milky-way-reference/run-a-node).
+Follow these instructions to [run a node in the Lilypad network](https://docs.lilypad.tech/lilypad/lilypad-milky-way-reference/run-a-node).

 ## Deployments